J-Grier/J-Grier/README.md

 # 👋 Hi, I’m John Grier

-I'm an MS Data Science candidate at Illinois Tech specializing in quantitative modeling, natural language processing (NLP), and Bayesian inference.
-I'm passionate about building data-driven solutions that deliver actionable insights, compelling storytelling, and real-world impact.
+I'm an MS Data Science candidate at Illinois Tech.
+Taking Oliver Cromwell's advice to heart, I approach problems through the lens of uncertainty using both classical and Bayesian frameworks to build models that evolve with data.
+With a foundation of mathematics and computer science, I believe even the most complex modeling challenges can be broken down to improve decision-making.
+I'm especially interested in quantitative modeling, generative AI, NLP, and the occasional baseball dataset.

 ---
 ## 📚 Core Skills